architect/arc.codes/src/views/docs/en/reference/cli/hydrate.md

 ---
-title: hydrate
+title: arc hydrate
 category: CLI
 description: Install and update dependencies for all functions in a project.
 ---

 Ensure that all functions managed by Architect have their dependencies installed.
-Functions containing all its required dependencies are considered to be "hydrated" - thus the name!
+Functions containing all their required dependencies are considered to be "hydrated" - thus the name!

-Importantly, `arc hydrate` will also copy shared code from `src/shared` into all functions and `src/views` into `@http` GET functions.
+Importantly, `arc hydrate` will also copy [shared code][sharing] from `src/shared` into all functions and `src/views` into [`@http`][http] GET functions.

-When developing locally with Sandbox, it is not necessary to manually run `hydrate` since Sandbox handles this automatically.
+When [developing locally with Sandbox][local-dev], it is not necessary to manually run `hydrate` since Sandbox handles this automatically.
 However, it can be helpful to ensure hydration happens prior to a process like `npm test`.

 ## Usage